-- 1 Open the nView Desktop Manager Profiles page (Figure 3.1). - 2 To preserve your current settings, you can use either the Save or the New option from the nView Desktop Manager Profiles page:
+1 Open the nView Desktop Manager Profiles page (Figure 3.1).

-- If you want to overwrite the currently loaded profile with your changed settings, use the Save option.
+- 1 To preserve your current settings, you can use either the Save or the New option from the nView Desktop Manager Profiles page: - If you want to overwrite the currently loaded profile with your changed settings, use the Save option.
 Notice that a warning message indicates that you are about to overwrite the selected profile. - If you want to retain the currently loaded profile and want to save your changed settings to a new file, click the New option.
 Enter a name and description of the profile in the New Profile dialog box.
-For example, you can name this profile My Settings. - 3 If you are an "advanced" user and want to customize certain settings in the saved profile, click Advanced << to expand the dialog box (Figure 3.2). - 4 To customize the settings, you can select or clear any of the settings check boxes. - 5 Click Save to return to the main Profiles page.
+For example, you can name this profile My Settings. - 2 If you are an "advanced" user and want to customize certain settings in the saved profile, click Advanced << to expand the dialog box (Figure 3.2).